 Another technique involves selective defoliation where growers trim bud sites that grow low down on the plant where the light can’t reach.
 Removing such sites ensures that the plant can focus its energy towards the bud sites higher up that bathe in more abundant light.

 Scrogging (“Screen-of-green-ing”) is also another common practice that may be worthwhile for those with more than a couple of plants.
 It involves placing a trellis net with large holes over the grow area to help ensure an even canopy.
 The method forces the plants to spread out horizontally to reach the light.

 Remember: Cannabis is a Weed

 As a weed, cannabis is a remarkably adaptive plant.
 It has the ability to grow in a wide variety of environments as long as its essential needs are met.
-That means, for those with a desire to grow their own medicine, limited space doesn’t have to end the dream.
+That means, for those with a desire to grow their own medicine, growing cannabis in small spaces doesn’t have to end the dream.